-Stress testing is a great way to see if your PC is working as it should be, regardless of whether it’s new or old.
-In the case of new PCs, you’d want to make sure that the new hardware is working properly, and with aging configurations, you’d want to check if any of the components are showing undesirable wear and tear and if they need replacing.
+Stress testing is an excellent way of checking whether your PC is operating as it is supposed to, regardless of its age.
+In the case of new PCs, you’d want to ensure that the new hardware is working correctly.
+And with aging configurations, you’d want to check if any of the components are showing undesirable wear and tear and if they need replacing.

 In this article, we’ll be listing some of the best PC stress testing tools, so if you want to see if your PC performs as expected, read on!